Applying for a job can be overwhelming. This information and advice will help and guide you through the application process.

 Any move to DWP from another employer will mean you can no longer access childcare vouchers.
 This includes moves between government departments.
 You may however be eligible for other government schemes, including Tax Free Childcare.
 Determine your eligibility at https://www.childcarechoices.gov.uk.

-Please note: Appointment to the Civil Service is governed by the Civil Service Commission’s Recruitment Principles.
-If you feel your application has not been treated in accordance with these principles and you wish to make a complaint, you should in the first instance contact DWP by email: HR.BUSINESSASSURANCE@DWP.GOV.UK.
+Appointment to the Civil Service is governed by the Civil Service Commission’s Recruitment Principles.
+If you feel your application has not been treated in accordance with these principles and you want to make a complaint, you should first contact DWP by email: HR.BUSINESSASSURANCE@DWP.GOV.UK.

-If you are not satisfied with the response you receive from the Department, you can contact the Civil Service Commission.
+If you’re not satisfied with the response you receive from the Department, you can contact the Civil Service Commission.